CS Mindelense: Upper appearances

 Their first appearance in an African competition was during the 1993 season and challenged ASEC Ndiambour, a club from Senegal and lost 3–2 in all of the two preliminary matches, it was the first appearance of a Cape Verdean club to the continental level.
 They did not appear in the 2012, 2014, 2015 2016 and lastly the 2017 competitions.

 Mindelense's appearances in the Portuguese Cup

 At the time, a colonial or provincial champion competed into the quarterfinal stage of the Portuguese Cup competitions for most of the times from 1961 up to independence in 1975.
 Mindelense competed in the first cup competition, the Portuguese Cup in 1966 and faced C.S.
 Marítimo of the Madeira Islands, Mindelense lost both of them, the first 2–4 and the second leg 0–7.
-Later in their last appearance in the 1971 during the final years of colonial rule, Mindelense challenged against Sporting Lisbon which was played in the island in 1971 and lost 0–21 in their final competition, the worst defeat of the club.
+Later in their last appearance in the 1971 during the final years of colonial rule, Mindelense challenged against Sporting CP which was played in the island in 1971 and lost 0–21 in their final competition, the worst defeat of the club.
 Mindelense was the only Cape Verdean club to compete.